-In Grade 3 the students learn about the characteristics of the Catholic Church from its earliest beginnings and what it means to be a member.
+Grade 3 Focus: The Church.
+Children this age have entered what social/developmental theorist Harry Stack Sullivan called the “chumship stage,” when same-age peers become very important, and children often have “best friends.”
+For this reason, it is an ideal time to focus on the parish community.
+The students learn about the characteristics of the Catholic Church from its earliest beginnings and what it means to be a member.
 They study the four marks of the Church: that it is one, holy, catholic and apostolic.
-After they have learned about the individual parts of the Mass in the classroom, a terrific Teaching Mass is celebrated just for these students.
+After they have learned about the individual parts of the Mass in the classroom, a terrific teaching about the Mass is facilitated by one of the priests just for these students.
 As part of their deepening understanding of church, they are introduced to the idea that involvement is not limited to Sunday worship.
-Our church has a mission to the world and each of us is called to serve and to be a witness for justice and peace.
+Our Church has a mission to the world and each of us is called to serve and to be a witness for justice and peace.

-This is the year to study the Old Testament.
-The children’s exploration begins with the story of Abraham and Sarah.
-It continues with the study of Exodus, the history of the kingdom of Israel, the prophets and the period before the coming of Jesus Christ.
-A special highlight of this year is a Seder Meal presented by a Jewish Rabbi with a discussion on the shared roots of Judaism and Christianity.
-The sixth grade children also have an opportunity to engage in a special “Question and Answer” session with the Pastor.
+Grade 6 Focus: The Old Testament.
+Children in sixth grade are growing in their abstract-thinking ability and have made great strides in reading and writing ability.
+This makes sixth grade an excellent time to study Sacred Scripture and begin to connect the events of salvation history.
+The children’s exploration begins with the story of Creation.
+It continues with the stories of Noah, Abraham and Sarah, the Exodus, the history of the kingdom of Israel, the prophets, and the period before the coming of Jesus Christ.
+A special highlight of this year is a Seder Meal presented by a member of the Jewish community with a discussion on the shared roots of Judaism and Christianity.
+The sixth grade children will be resented with their own copy of The Catholic Youth Bible to use in class and at home.